 For students who experience anxiety, receiving on‑demand break cards in Positivity provides them with an empowering tool for alleviating stress and refocusing on learning.

 - Once you’ve taught students the appropriate way to request a break, as well as the parameters and location for the break, use Positivity to ensure their assigned break cards are visible to them at all times.

 - Determine the acceptable duration for a student’s break and select appropriate verbal cues to be delivered by Positivity at the beginning and end of the break period.

-- Slowly attempt to extend the time between assigned breaks to increase the student’s ability to remain in the instructional setting.
-Pair the strategy with incentives to reward students’ success in building their time on task.
+- Slowly attempt to extend the time between assigned breaks to increase the student’s ability to remain in the instructional setting (pair the strategy with incentives to reward students for building their time on task).

 You Might Also Like…